FTB — Definition, examples, FAQs, and more

 Stands for "fade to black."
 The act of backgrounding scenes that are uncomfortable or unnecessary to play out.

-What does FTB mean in MU* roleplay?
+What does FTB mean in roleplay?

 FTB stands for “fade to black.”
 It is a term used in text-based roleplaying games (RPGs) to indicate the backgrounding or omission of a scene or part of a scene.